DoritosSpR/packed_packs/README.md

 ### Mouse Controls
 - Hold `Shift` while clicking to select range.
 - Hold `Ctrl` while clicking to add/remove from selection.
+- Double click an entry to quickly transfer it.
+- Click backwards side button to undo.
+- Click forwards side button to redo.

 ### Keyboard Controls
 - Navigate entries with arrow keys.
 - Navigate out of entries with `Tab`.
 - Press `Space` or `Enter` to transfer selection.
-- Hold `Shift` to select range.
+- Hold `Shift` with up and down arrow keys to select range.
-- Hold `Ctrl` or `Alt` to move selection with up and down arrow keys.
+- Hold `Ctrl` or `Alt` with up and down arrow keys to move selection .
 - Press `Ctrl + Z` to undo.
 - Press `Ctrl + Shift + Z` or `Ctrl + Y` to redo.
 - Type any character to automatically focus search bar.